poeggi/AntiHPSpyware/README.md

 Script execution is only triggered once, after installation, and then repeatedly after login.
 The core concept is to minimize any nuisance.

+The "LiveHardcore" configuration can be selected in the install script.
+As its behavior is considered rather agressive, it is not enabled default.
+This specific configuration adds a trigger that actively supervises the state of the Analytics services and responds to a service being re-enabled, by immediately switching it back off.

 The toolset is created in PowerShell, including a script to aid installation.
 All scripts are lightweight and easy to read, as to simplify review and/or adaption before installation.